kdeegan18/Oscars-Predictions/README.md

 # Oscars-Predictions
-This was a program I completed in April to predict the winner of best picture 2025
+# This was a program I completed in April to predict the winner of Best Picture 2025, completed in R Studio
+#